logo

 Texts and Other Materials

-The Club's required training manual, the Glider Flying Handbook (FAA 8083-13) is available from several vendors, including "Soarbooks" (see ).
-It is also available free as a direct download from the FAA - see faa-8083-13.pdf
+The Club's required training manual, the Glider Flying Handbook (FAA 8083-13) is available from several vendors, (see below).
+It is also available free as a direct download from the FAA - see FAA-8083-13 (WARNING: This is a HUGE file!)

 Ground School Instruction (Preparation for FAA Written Exams)